 The Starter Kit

-Installing the starter kit will give you a simple site where you can:
+Installing the Starter Kit will give you a basic site where you can:

 - Learn how to set up Umbraco by exploring the starter kit.

-The home (or front page) of the site.
+- Home - The home (or frontpage) of the site.

-Generic text page with multi column layout options.
+- Text pages - Generic text page with multi-column layout options.

-Product section, with featured products ready for shop integration
+- Products - Product section, with featured products ready for shop integration.

 Contribute to the Starter kit

 - Issues/bugs/feature requests: Reporting issues and bugs is a great way to start contributing.
-The goal of the starter kit is to teach best practices, it is important that it works as expected and that the lessons are easy to follow.
-You can report issues/bugs for the starter kit and for the starter kit lessons on the project page.
+The goal of the Starter Kit is to teach best practices.
+It must work as expected.
+You can report issues/bugs for the Starter Kit and the Starter Kit lessons on the project page.